bucketco/bucket-javascript-sdk/packages/cli/README.md

 ### `bucket new [featureName]`

 All-in-one command to get started quickly.
 This command combines `init`, feature creation, and type generation in a single step.
-Use this for the fastest way to get up and running with Bucket.
+Use this for the fastest way to get up and running with Reflag.

 ```bash
 npx bucket new "My Feature" [--app-id ap123456789] [--key my-feature]  [--key-format custom] [--out gen/features.ts] [--format react]